 It is essential to assess curtain and blind cords, checking there are no unsecured cords or chains a child could reach or become entangled in.
 Any looped cords should be kept out of children’s reach with cleats or tension devices, securely fixed to the wall or window frame.

 Your property manager should be conducting curtain and blind cord checks regularly, if you are notified of an issue, Marshall White can arrange for urgent repairs.

-The tenant is responsible for securing any curtain or blind cords so they are not hanging down and presenting a hazard for children.
+The renter is responsible for securing any curtain or blind cords so they are not hanging down and presenting a hazard for children.
 If possible, looped cords should be removed.
 It is your responsibility to ensure there is no furniture placed where a child might be able to reach a cord or chain.

 You may ask for permission to install curtains or blinds in the rental property, in which case your property manager should provide information regarding the mandatory safety standards.
-You should notify your landlord immediately if you have any concerns about potential risks.
+You should notify your owner immediately if you have any concerns about potential risks.